 Enrollment in all teacher education programs follows the guidelines for "Admission to Teacher Education Programs" found in the catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

 This program is designed for students who have an undergraduate degree in one of the liberal arts and sciences.
 It leads to an M.S. in education and eligibility to apply for initial certification in childhood and early childhood education from the New York State Department of Education.
 To receive initial certification, students must pass the applicable New York State certification exams and fulfill other New York State certification requirements.

 1. A bachelor’s degree from an accredited college or university with an academic major in one of the liberal arts or sciences.

-3. Meet with a department adviser to review all college transcripts to determine eligibility prior to applying to the program.
-Please e-mail Dr. Friedland to schedule an appointment.
+3. Meeting with a department advisor to review college transcripts to determine eligibility prior to applying to the program.

-5. Submit a completed Application Requirement Worksheet (included in application packet) detailing:
+4. A completed Application Requirement Worksheet (included in the application packet) detailing:

-c.)
-Two years of high school or two semesters in college in one foreign language (high school transcript should be submitted with application).
+c.
+Two years of high school or two semesters of college study in one foreign language (high school transcript should be submitted with application).

 Seminar 3 credits

 EDU 501 Seminar for the Reflective Teacher (To be taken early in the program)

 SPF 500 Multicultural Education